tily/dht11-to-mode/README.md

 # dht11-to-mode

-Simple program for collecting dht11 sensor data and publishing them as events to [MODE](http://www.tinkermode.com).
+Simple program for Rapsberry Pi to collect dht11 sensor data and publishing them as events to [MODE](http://www.tinkermode.com).

 ## Usage